xiix0/scam/README.md

-You will be the last person to buy a Chrysler.
+Are you ever going to do the dishes?
+Or will you change your major to biology?